-If you have children, you understand the prevalence of ear infections.
-Ear infections are not like the cold or flu.
-It is not something children catch because they weren’t bundled up enough or because they put their hands in their mouth.
+Ear Infections in children are not like the cold or flu.
+An ear infection is not something your child catch’s because they weren’t bundled up enough or because they put their hands in their mouth.
 Ear infections, also called otitis media, are a result of the fluid build-up in the middle ear.
 Children are more susceptible to ear infections due to the structure of the year.
 As an adult, the tubes in the ear are more vertical which allows for better draining.
 As a child, the tubes sit a bit more horizontally, so the fluid does not drain as well.
 If your child is experiencing ear infections, treatment is available.

 Types of Otitis Media